icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 - Sooted Slides
 - Drop Photography

-While there is much of interest here, we focus on the cylinders for now.
+While there is much of interest here, we focus on the cylinders.

 Accuracy targets were determined: